MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     ```python
     target = workspace.get_targets("rigetti.sim.qvm")
-    target.input_data_format = "qir.v1"
-    target.content_type = "qir.v1"
-    target.output_data_format = "microsoft.quantum-results.v1"
-    input_params = {
-        "entryPoint": "ENTRYPOINT__GenerateRandomBit",
-        "arguments": []
-    }

-    # These line won't be necessary very soon.
-They will be inside the target.submit
-    qir_bitcode = GenerateRandomBit._repr_qir_(target=target.name)
     ```

- 7. Next, you create a Session.
-Let's say you want to run `GenerateRandomBit` operation three times, so you use `target.submit` to submit the Q# operation with the target data and you repeat the code three times.
-You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the Session.
-For more information, see [How to manage Sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).
+ 7. Next, you create a session.
+Let's say you want to run `GenerateRandomBit` operation three times, so you use `target.submit` to submit the Q# operation with the target data and you repeat the code three times - in a real world scenario, you may want to submit different programs instead of the same code.
+You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the session.
+For more information, see [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).

     ```python
     with target.open_session(name="Q# Session") as session: